rokath/trice/test/MDK-ARM_LL_UART_RTT0_PACK_STM32F030R8-NUCLEO-64/ReadMe.md

 ## Infos

 - The trices are stored in `bare` format and read out in 8 byte packages.
-- Te transfer goes over RTT channel 0 and UART.
+- The transfer goes over RTT channel 0 and UART.
 - A sync package is inserted from time to time in UART transfer.